Henri Bedimo: Olympique de Marseille

 Ahead of the 2017–18 season, Marseille wanted to sell Bedimo to cut cost, but he ended up staying at the club.
 At the start of the 2017–18 season, however, Bedimo was dropped from the squad by Manager Rudi Garcia.
 He also found his first team opportunities limited, as Jordan Amavi took over the left–back position.
 However, Bedimo also faced his own injury concern and demoted to Marseille's B Team.
-It wasn't until on 13 January 2018 when he returned to the first team, coming on as an 85th-minute substitute, in a 3–0 win against Stade Rennais.
+On on 13 January 2018, he returned to the first team, coming on as an 85th-minute substitute, in a 3–0 win against Stade Rennais.
 Bedimo then made his first start of the season, starting the whole game, in a 2–0 win against SAS Épinal in the second round of the Coupe de France.
 Following this, he found his first team opportunities hard to come by for the rest of the 2017–18 season.
 At the end of the 2017–18 season, Bedimo made five appearances in all competitions.

 Ahead of the 2018–19 season, Bedimo's future at Marseille became uncertain after being told by Garcia that he has no future at the club.
 Bedimo later departed Marseille on a bad terms, having been subjected of a dismissal procedure by the OM.
 Two years after without a club, Bedimo announced his retirement from professional football.

+In July 2019, Bedimo filed a lawsuit against Marseille for a wrongful termination and was seeking 5 million euros in damages.
+However, the case was dismissed by the judge two years later.
+Following this, he appealed against the decision.
+However, on 19 June 2023, Bedimo lost the lawsuit against his Marseille.